 How do you preserve histories that have not been documented or archived?
 The Queer Newark Oral History Project uses oral history, a process of recording people telling their life stories, to document Newark’s diverse LGBTQ community.
 The goal of this work is to expand the dominant historical narrative to include the contributions of queer people of color.

-The project was founded in 2011 by writer and activist Darnell Moore, Rutgers-Newark history professor Beryl Satter, and Christine Strasburger, Rutgers-Newark department administrator for History and African American and African Studies, as a community-driven endeavor.
+The project was founded in 2011 by writer and activist Darnell Moore, Rutgers-Newark history professor Beryl Satter, and Christina Strasburger, Rutgers-Newark department administrator for History and African American and African Studies, as a community-driven endeavor.